tonethar/IGME-430-Spring-2021/core-skills/1-client-tools-and-http-protocol.md

 2) What is, in terms of electronic communication, a *protocol*?
 (Google it if you don't know)

+3) List the 3 phases of the HTTP protocol

-3) Which HTTP *request method* is used by the browser when the user types a URL into the location bar?
+4) Which HTTP *request method* is used by the browser when the user types a URL into the location bar?

-4) List the 4 HTTP *request methods* we talked about above
+5) List the 4 HTTP *request methods* we talked about above

-5)
+6) What are the 4 things we get back in an HTTP *response message*

+7) The *status line* of an HTTP response message includes a *status code* and a *reason phrase* - give 3 examples of each

 <hr>